Skip to content

 ← Top Stories

-Flock Safety cameras are solving 10% of U.S. crime, cleared 35 Atlanta homicides in a single year, and drove a 66% drop in Oakland carjackings — but lawsuits and city councils keep shutting them down over privacy fears that don't survive contact with the data.
-Richmond disabled its cameras over an ICE threat that had already been resolved; vehicle thefts jumped 33%, and immigrant shopkeepers are now begging for them back.
+Flock Safety cameras are solving 10% of U.S. crime, cleared 35 Atlanta homicides in a single year, and caught the drunk driver who hit Garry's wife — but lawsuits and city councils keep shutting them down over privacy fears that don't survive contact with reality.
+Richmond disabled its cameras over an ICE data-sharing threat that had already been resolved, vehicle thefts jumped 33%, and immigrant shopkeepers had to beg the council to turn them back on.

 Read Top Post

-One Atlanta PD detective solved 35 homicides in a single year using Flock — when elite detectives historically clear 5.
-The national homicide clearance rate sits at just 58%, meaning nearly half of all killers walk free.
-The technology exists to close that gap.
-The debate isn’t whether it works; it’s whether cities will let it.
+One Atlanta PD detective solved 35 homicides in a single year using Flock — when elite detectives historically clear 5-8.
+The FBI’s national homicide clearance rate sits at just 58%, meaning nearly half of all murders go unsolved.
+Flock also helped return over 450 missing children in 2025 and was instrumental in the Brown and MIT murder cases.
+This is what 7x force multiplication looks like.

 Feb 04, 2026 · 2 min